Columbia University extends talks with Gaza war protesters, averting another confrontation

 Students protesting Israel's war with Hamas are demanding schools cut financial ties to Israel and divest from companies enabling its monthslong conflict.
 Dozens have been arrested on charges of trespassing or disorderly conduct.
 Some Jewish students say the protests have veered into antisemitism and made them afraid to set foot on campus.

-The reprieve at Columbia came hours before Republican U.S. House Speaker Mike Johnson planned to visit and meet with Jewish students to address antisemitism on college campuses.
+The reprieve at Columbia came hours before Republican U.S. House Speaker Mike Johnson planned to visit and meet with Jewish students to address concerns about antisemitism on college campuses.

 Columbia said it had agreed with protest representatives that only students would remain at the encampment and they would make it welcoming, banning discriminatory or harassing language.